mvolkmann/blog/src/swift/testflight.md

    which is a semantic version number.
    Typically this is modified each time new features or bug fixes are being deployed but changing this is not required.
+   An advantage of only incrementing the build number is that a new review of the app will not be triggered.
    (It seems I had to set all the "MARKETING_VERSION" values to "1" it order to successfully upload a build.)
 1. Set "Build" to "1".
 Increment this for each subsequent build.